CosmicMind/Graph/README.md

 # Welcome to GraphKit

 GraphKit is a data and algorithm framework built on top of CoreData.
 It is available for iOS and OS X. A major goal in the design of GraphKit is to allow data to be modeled as one would think.
+GraphKit is thread safe and will never require a migration between data model changes.
 The following README is written to get you started, and is by no means a complete tutorial on all that is possible.

 ### CocoaPods Support